viniciusgerevini/clyde-js/LANGUAGE.md

 ### Fallback options

-A fallback option ('>') is an option that is executed automatically when there is no other option available.
-When more than one option available, it behaves like a sticky option.
+A fallback option (`>`) is an option that is executed automatically when there is no other option available.
+When more than one option is available, it behaves like a sticky option.

 ```
 * [ Let's talk about it.]